funatsufumiya/GP_to_colored_curves/README.md

 - Select a grease pencil (GP) object in Object Mode,
 - Execute a menu command at `Object > GP to Colored Curves > GP to Meshes (with vertex-color)`.
 (You can also directly call it from F3 search menu).

+## Preferences

+- You can adjust `thickness_factor` in addon preferences.
+This is multiplication factor for curve radius.

 ## Known Issues

 - Generated meshes have vertex colors (with alpha), but would not shown colors as default.
 You should create proper shader node for it (using `Color Attribute` node.)
     - Shader Nodes example: ![docs/screenshot_sn_attribute.png](docs/screenshot_sn_attribute.png)
 - Radius(es) may bigger or smaller because of unit difference (pixels and meters, on Blender 4.2 LTS)
-    - Multiplication factor should be variable, or need proper algorithm to convert units.
+    - Multiplication factor (`thickness_factor`) can be adjusted in addon preferences.
 - Not all GP_Layers are considered.
 (Currently checking only first layer.
 This would ***NOT*** be fixed soon, you can fork the code and modify them.)
 - Only strokes are supported. ***NOT*** fills for now.

 ## TODOs

-- Adjust multiplication factor from pixels to radius (Blender 4.2 LTS)
 - Curve profile adjustment
 - Support more GP_Layers...?
 - Support fills in addition to strokes...?